The-Marcy-Lab-School/breakthrough-unit-3/lesson-2-reusable-and-class-based-components/solution/short-response.md

 ## Short Response Answers

-### 1. What is the purpose of the constrctor in the following code snippet from <ClassBasedForm/>:
+### 1. What is the purpose of the constrctor in the following code snippet from a class based component:

 ```javascript
     constructor(props) {